JiraPit/CMKL-RecommenderSystem/README.md

 - Python 3.8+ with pip
 - Python dependencies, installed with `pip install -r system/requirements.txt`
-- For development only, Rust and Node.js.
+- For development only, Rust, Node.js, and Tauri

-### Running the System
+### Running the System with User Interface

 1. Start the backend service: